AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/microsoft-365-excel-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Microsoft Office 365 Excel modules
-description: In a Adobe Workfront Fusion scenario, you can connect your Microsoft 365 Excel account to multiple third-party applications and services.
+description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Microsoft 365 Excel, as well as connect it to to multiple third-party applications and services.
 ---

 # Microsoft Office 365 Excel modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-In a Adobe Workfront Fusion scenario, you can connect your Microsoft 365 Excel account to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use Microsoft 365 Excel, as well as connect it to to multiple third-party applications and services.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).